mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Actor(id=Id(id=5), firstName=FirstName(firstName=Jason), lastName=LastName(lastName=Momoa))
 ```

-Executing the collection of the values of a flow in a separate coroutine is such a typical pattern that the Kotlin coroutines library provides a dedicated function to do that: the `launchIn` function:
+Executing the collection of the values of a flow in a separate coroutine is such a typical pattern that the Kotlin Coroutines library provides a dedicated function to do that: the `launchIn` function:

 ```kotlin
 coroutineScope {